hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 snapshots in regular intervals.
 Sources can cooperate with the job in multiple ways:

-- **Replayable sources:** a replayable can seek to certain position and re-read events from that positions multiple times.
+- **Replayable sources:** a replayable source can seek to certain position and re-read events from that positions multiple times.
 An example is Apache Kafka or an IMap Journal.
 Such source saves the offset(s) to the snapshot and in case of restart it continues from the saved position.

 - **Acknowledging sources:** such sources acknowledge messages after fully processing them.
 Typical example is a JMS queue.
 Unacknowledged